Are you a young person of foreign origin?

 Part of the Human Rights Policy's focus is valuing each person's contribution.
 Reykjavík City should also actively support increased participation of people of foreign origin in city affairs, as well as on boards, councils and committees.

-The City of Reykjavík emphasizes that all processing of personal information within the municipality is carried out in accordance with the provisions of the Personal Protection Act.
-Read more about it.
+Reykjavík City emphasizes that all processing of personal data within the municipality complies with the Data Protection Act.
+Learn more about this issue.

 Inquiries and registrations